 I think the answer to this question is that nothing in life comes easy.

 Maybe all those sports icons practice and work harder than we know, right?
 And maybe greats, such as Hemingway, who marry four times and end their lives at 61, have struggled more than we know, right?

 I’ve been chasing this dream for a long time.
-I will spare you the story, though it’s a hell of a one, including me at the age of 21 telling an experienced agent that I wouldn’t re-work a chapter; ah, the arrogance of youth.
+I will spare you the story, though it’s a heck of one, including me at the age of 21 telling an experienced agent in New York that I wouldn’t re-work a chapter.
+Yeah, in my youthful stupidity, I did that.
+Ah, the arrogance of youth.

-Skipping my long story of climbing the figurative Mount Everest, I completed my first successful book after 12 years of total ecstasy and agony; 12 years of telling my friends about it and then lying to my friends about it.
+Skipping my long story of climbing the figurative Mount Everest, I completed another novel after 12 years of total ecstasy and agony; 12 years of telling my friends about it and then lying to my friends about it.